Source: IMF COFERQ4 2025

 AUD Reserve Currency

 The Australian Dollar has gained popularity as a reserve currency due to Australia's stable economy, strong institutions, and attractive yield differential.
-It represents roughly 2.1% of global reserves.
+It represents roughly 2.0% of global reserves, comparable to the Canadian Dollar.

 5-Year Trend